21 Types of Insects in the Amazon Rainforest

 Photo by Isabella Jusková

-When most of us think of animals in the Amazon jungle, the amazing megafauna that comes to mind are things like giant snakes, parrots, jaguars, monkeys, and toxic frogs.
+When most of us think of animals in the Amazon jungle, the amazing megafauna that comes to mind are giant snakes, parrots, jaguars, monkeys, and toxic frogs.

 It turns out that the largest percentage of occupants are different types of insects in the Amazon rainforest, and their sheer quantity is staggering!